-Unveiled at IFA 2016, the Moto Z Play is a new modular smartphone from Lenovo.
-Compatible with Moto Mods, it is the third device to join the family after the Moto Z and Moto Z Force.
-More economical than its other variants, the Moto Z Play wants to democratize the modular smartphone.
-Did it work?
-Read on to find out.
+Unveiled at IFA 2016, the Moto Z Play is the latest modular smartphone from the people at Lenovo.
+Compatible with Moto Mods, it's the third device to join the Moto family after the Moto Z and Moto Z Force.
+It's a more economical Moto device, so the Moto Z Play could be its attempt to democratize the modular smartphone.
+Will it succeed?
+In recent news, Verizon is finally rolling out Android Nougat 7.0 to the Moto Z Play, adding some great features and giving this device extra reason to be taken even more seriously.
+Read on to find out more.

 - ✓Excellent battery